-The job of a sales manager is one of the toughest occupations in the world.
+Why do sales managers fail?
+Let’s face it, the job of a sales manager is one of the toughest occupations in business.
 Part strategic and part tactical, they must deliver tangible sales results using the intangible qualities of their sales team members.
 That is not an easy task.

 Failure #1: They were a great salesperson.